mindsdb/lightwood/README.md

 - Clone lightwood
 - `cd lightwood && pip install requirements.txt`
 - Add it to your python path (e.g. by adding `export PYTHONPATH='/where/you/cloned/lightwood':$PYTHONPATH` as a newline at the end of your `~/.bashrc` file)
-- Check that the `unittest`s are passing by going into the directory where you cloned lightwood and running: `python -m unittest discover tests`
+- Check that the `unittest`s are passing by going into the directory where you cloned Lightwood and running: `python -m unittest discover tests`

 > If `python` default to python2.x on your environment use `python3` and `pip3` instead

-Currently, the preferred environment for working with lightwood is visual studio code, a very popular python IDE.
+Currently, the preferred environment for working with Lightwood is visual studio code, a very popular python IDE.
 However, any IDE should work.
 While we don't have guides for those, please feel free to use the following section as a template for VSCode, or to contribute your own tips and tricks to set up other IDEs.

 #### Setting up a VSCode environment

-* Install and enable setting sync using github account (if you use multiple machines)
+* Install and enable setting sync using GitHub account (if you use multiple machines)
 * Install pylance (for types) and make sure to disable pyright
 * Go to `Python > Lint: Enabled` and disable everything *but* flake8
 * Set `python.linting.flake8Path` to the full path to flake8 (which flake8)